 - Black as a Dramatic Focal Point: Black creates a sense of contrast and drama in a space.
 Using it as a focal point adds visual interest to a room.
 It works as an accent color by creating a sharp contrast with lighter colors.

-- Black in Textures and Patterns: Black is suitable for various textures and patterns, adding depth to a space.
-Black leather furniture, for instance, creates a sense of elegance and sophistication.
+- Black in Textures and Patterns: Black leather furniture, for instance, creates a sense of elegance and sophistication.
 Black and white checkerboard flooring is also a classic pattern that continues to be popular today.

 - Black in Architectural Elements: Various architectural elements may use black to create a sense of contrast.
 For example, black steel-framed windows are typical in modern architecture for their industrial style.
 A black metal railing on stairs or balconies also blends with other architectural elements.